DDR-Oberliga: Overview

 Following World War II, separate sports competitions emerged in the occupied eastern and western halves of Germany, replacing the Gauligas of the Nazi era.

 In East Germany, a top-flight football competition, the highest league in the East German football league system, was established in 1949 as the DS-Oberliga (Deutscher Sportausschuss Oberliga, German Sports Association Upper League).
 Beginning in 1958, it carried the name DDR-Oberliga and was part of the league structure within the DFV (Deutscher Fussball-Verband der DDR, German Football Association of the GDR).

 In its inaugural season in 1949/50, the DDR-Oberliga was made up of 14 teams with two relegation spots.
 Over the course of the next four seasons, the number of teams in the division varied and included anywhere from 17 to 19 sides with three or four relegation spots.
 Beginning with the 1954/55 season up until merger of the East and West German football associations in 1991/92 the league was made up of 14 teams with 2 relegation spots.

 Initially, the DDR-Oberliga operated on an autumn-spring schedule, as was traditional in Germany.
 From 1956 to 1960, a Soviet-style spring-autumn (calendar year) schedule was in place.
 This required a transition round in 1955 and, although no champion was formally declared that season, SC Wismut Karl-Marx-Stadt finished atop the division.
 1961/62 saw the return of an autumn-spring season and an extended schedule (39 matches vs. 26 matches) was played with each club meeting the others a total of three times – once at home, once away, and once at a neutral venue.

 After German reunification, the last regular DDR-Oberliga season was played in 1990/91 under the designation NOFV-Oberliga (Nordostdeutsche Fußballverband Oberliga or Northeast German Football Federation Premier League).
-The following year, the East German league structure was merged into the West German system under the German Football Association (Deutscher Fussball Bund) and the top two NOFV-Oberliga clubs – F.C.
-Hansa Rostock and Dynamo Dresden – joined the first division Bundesliga.
+The following year, the East German league structure was merged into the West German system under the German Football Association (Deutscher Fussball Bund) and the top two NOFV-Oberliga clubs – FC Hansa Rostock and Dynamo Dresden – joined the first division Bundesliga.

 For the duration of the league's existence, the league below it was the DDR-Liga.

 Disbanding of the Oberliga

-The Oberliga was disbanded after the 1990-91 season and its clubs were integrated in the German football league system.
+The Oberliga was disbanded after the 1990–91 season and its clubs were integrated in the German football league system.
 The fourteen Oberliga clubs went to the following leagues, spread over three tiers:

 To the Fussball-Bundesliga (Tier I):